 With many northern lakes freezing solid during the winter of 2013-2014, white-winged scoters (Melanitta fusca) and red-necked grebes (Podiceps grisegena) made rare appearances in East Tennessee in February and March of 2014, though they were recorded locally only on boundary waters of the reservation.
 Other uncommon birds for ORR recorded in recent years include several species associated with wetland habitats.
-The sora, least bittern, and Virginia rail, shown in Figure 1.5, were observed at the K1007 P1 pond at ETTP in 2013 and were likely attracted to high quality wildlife habitat established through recent restoration efforts.
+The sora, least bittern, and Virginia rail were observed at the K1007 P1 pond at ETTP in 2013 and were likely attracted to high quality wildlife habitat established through recent restoration efforts.
 The sora, seen as recently as December 2016, is a fairly common migrant throughout Tennessee but is seldom seen on ORR.
-The least bittern is an uncommon migrant and summer resident in Tennessee.
+The least bittern, an uncommon migrant and summer resident in Tennessee, was documented calling on an acoustic recorder in 2018 at P-1 Pond on ETTP.
 The Virginia rail, most recently observed in October 2013, was previously known on ORR only through historic records from the early 1950s (Roy et al. 2014).
 FWS lists all three of these species as of management concern.
 The least bittern is also deemed in need of management by the State of Tennessee, as shown in Table 1.1.
+While collaborating on detection methodologies for secretive marsh birds, researchers from ORNL and Charles Sturt University in New South Wales, Australia, photographed a purple gallinule on a trail camera at the Heritage Center Greenway Powerhouse Trail in 2017 (Figure 1.6).
+This was the first documented appearance of a purple gallinule on ORR.